Parallel Painting

 Cabinet Refinishing (Industry Definition)

-A comprehensive process using catalyzed coatings (2K polyurethane), professional HVLP spray equipment, full dust containment, grain filling, bonding primers, and multi-coat systems.
-Doors are removed, prepped, sprayed in a controlled environment, and reinstalled.
+A comprehensive process using catalyzed coatings (2K polyurethane), professional HVLP spray equipment, HEPA-vacuumed prep, sealed negative-pressure containment, grain filling, bonding primers, and multi-coat systems.
+Doors and drawer fronts are removed, labeled, prepped, sprayed in a controlled setup, and reinstalled.

 • Lifespan: 15 – 20+ years